puritys/nodejs-phplike/README.md

 This project's purpose is to implement some useful PHP functions for Node.js or Io.js.

-Second, Node.js is a event-driven language and it's method usually use asynchronous IO.
+Node.js is a event-driven language and it's methods usually use asynchronous IO.
 Asynchronous IO is not a bad way for any web system.
-But sometimes, we want to make code be readable and easier to be maintained.
-The phplike support many synchroous functions for Node.js.
+But sometimes, we want to make code be readable and easier to be maintainable.
+The phplike support many synchronous functions for Node.js.

-Phplike support synchronous function "exec", "curl", "fsockopen" executing without callback function.
-It can reduce  the umber of callback functions, also will make the code easier to maintain, and phplike provide the function cUrl which is just like php's function called curl.
-It will let you make a request synchronously.
+Phplike support synchronous functions such as "exec", "curl", "fsockopen" executing without callback function.
+It can reduce  the number of callback functions, also will make the code easier to maintain, and phplike provide the function cUrl which is just like php's function called curl.
+It will let you make a HTTP request synchronously.

 * npm: https://npmjs.org/package/phplike
 * All version: https://registry.npmjs.org/phplike